qmk/qmk_firmware/docs/newbs_testing_debugging.md

 ### Debugging With hid_listen

-Prefer a terminal based solution? [hid_listen](https://www.pjrc.com/teensy/hid_listen.html), provided by PJRC, can also be used to display deboug messages.
+Prefer a terminal based solution? [hid_listen](https://www.pjrc.com/teensy/hid_listen.html), provided by PJRC, can also be used to display debug messages.
 Prebuilt binaries for Windows,Linux,and MacOS are available.

 <!-- FIXME: Describe the debugging messages here. -->